Author: Ameeba

 Conceptual Example Code

-The best remediation step is to apply the latest patch provided by the vendor.
-If the patch cannot be applied immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation.
+The most reliable countermeasure is to apply the vendor-released patch for this vulnerability.
+If the patch has not been released or cannot be applied immediately, using a Web Application Firewall (WAF) or Intrusion Detection System (IDS) can serve as a temporary mitigation method.
+It is also advisable to regularly update and patch your systems and software to protect against these types of vulnerabilities.

 Overview